• Skip to main content

 These little bites are bursting with Thanksgiving flavors and perfect to make anytime of the year!

-My turkey meatball recipe was a happy accident a few years ago.
+My Thanksgiving turkey meatball recipe was a happy accident a few years ago.
 I was craving Thanksgiving dinner but had to wait two months for the real thing.
 I didn’t want to roast a whole turkey so I started thinking about what I could do with ground turkey.
 Meatballs were an obvious choice, but I decided to fill them with traditional Thanksgiving flavors.

 This year I used ground turkey from Grass Roots Farmers’ Cooperative to make my Thanksgiving meatballs.
 If you’ve been following for a while, you know that I love Grass Roots.
 They sell grass-fed, pasture raised meat from small US based farms.
 Not only is the meat more nutritious than conventional meat, but it tastes better too.
 And all of the meat is raised without antibiotics, growth hormones, or GMOs.